tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 > - Scala Gears offers, despite the syntactical differences, very similar concepts to Kotlin Coroutines, with structured concurrency and cancellation mechanisms;
 > - Kotlin Coroutines handles the cancellation of nested coroutines more easily than Scala Gears, where special attention is required;
-> - As [stated by M. Odersky](https://github.com/lampepfl/gears/issues/19#issuecomment-1732586362) the `Async` capability is better than `suspend` because let defines functions that work for synchronous as well as asynchronous function arguments, while suspending functions in Kotlin requires to be called from a coroutine.
+> - As [stated by M. Odersky](https://github.com/lampepfl/gears/issues/19#issuecomment-1732586362) the `Async` capability is better than `suspend` because let defines functions that work for synchronous as well as asynchronous function arguments, while suspending functions in Kotlin require to be called from a coroutine.

 {{< button relref="/01-boundaries" >}} **Previous**: boundary & break{{< /button >}}